Norris Perne & French LLP MI Acquires 1,582 Shares of Zebra Technologies Co. (NASDAQ:ZBRA)

 Analysts Set New Price Targets

 A number of research firms have recently commented on ZBRA.
-Robert W. Baird cut their price target on shares of Zebra Technologies from $365.00 to $322.00 in a report on Wednesday, May 3rd.
 Needham & Company LLC cut their price target on shares of Zebra Technologies from $385.00 to $340.00 in a report on Wednesday, May 3rd.
-TD Cowen assumed coverage on shares of Zebra Technologies in a report on Thursday, March 30th.
+TD Cowen began coverage on shares of Zebra Technologies in a report on Thursday, March 30th.
 They set an “outperform” rating and a $375.00 price target on the stock.
-Credit Suisse Group dropped their target price on shares of Zebra Technologies from $326.00 to $295.00 in a report on Wednesday, May 3rd.
-Finally, StockNews.com assumed coverage on shares of Zebra Technologies in a report on Thursday, May 18th.
-They issued a “hold” rating on the stock.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $348.14.
+Credit Suisse Group cut their price target on shares of Zebra Technologies from $326.00 to $295.00 in a report on Wednesday, May 3rd.
+Robert W. Baird cut their price target on shares of Zebra Technologies from $365.00 to $322.00 in a report on Wednesday, May 3rd.
+Finally, StockNews.com began coverage on shares of Zebra Technologies in a report on Thursday, May 18th.
+They set a “hold” rating on the stock.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, Zebra Technologies presently has a consensus rating of “Moderate Buy” and an average target price of $348.14.

 Zebra Technologies Profile